laurencee/Livestream.Monitor/README.md

 You can either use the handle or the channel id, handle is preferred.
 - For handles, the URL looks like: `https://www.youtube.com/@handle` (e.g. `@MrBeast`)
 - For channel IDs, the URL looks like: `https://www.youtube.com/channel/channel_id` (e.g. `UCX6OQ3DkcsbYNE6H8uQQuVA`)

+#### How can I watch YouTube vods?

+As of `2025-04-25` you can use MPC-HC (such as from KLite Codec Pack) and [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases).

+`yt-dlp` just needs to be available from your `PATH` or dropped in the MPC-HC directory.

+VLC use to be able to play YouTube vods out of the box but does not as of `2025-04-25`.

 #### My <platform> auth token is invalid, how can I fix this?